rdipardo/Fornax.Seo/README.md

 **IMPORTANT**

-- Add the root domain of your website to a global instance of `Fornax.Core.Model.SiteContents`:
+- Provide the root domain of your website:

 ~~~fsharp
 // loaders/globalloader.fsx